 Pink, pink, and more pink!
-Cafe Cancan is a beautiful French bistro brought to you from Chef Victor Barry, Brendan Piunno, and Nikki Leigh McKean.
-The space is rich with French design inspiration, from the crown moulding to the barware, and they offer an excellent selection of brunch bites.
+Cafe Cancan is a beautiful French bistro brought to you by Chef Victor Barry, Brendan Piunno, and Nikki Leigh McKean.
+The space is rich with French design inspiration, from the crown molding to the barware, and they offer an excellent selection of brunch bites.

-Speakeasy’s are making a comeback, apparently!
-Oysters, Champagne, Coffee is located right downtown in the Entertainment District, and is a glittery bougie Instagrammer’s dream.
+Speakeasies are making a comeback, apparently!
+Coffee, Oysters, Champagne is located right downtown in the Entertainment District and is a glittery bougie Instagrammer’s dream.
 The best part is at night this space turns into a speakeasy bar (see, we told you) where you pull a secret bottle of champagne off the shelf and open the passage to another area.
-We promise, this isn’t one to be missed.
+We promise this isn’t one to be missed.

 Articles You May Be Interested In:

 The Best Toronto Patios To Hang At This Summer

 6 Toronto Brands We’re Absolutely Loving On Instagram Right Now